Opened 8 years ago

 Change History (10)

-comment:1 Changed 8 years ago by lochel
+comment:1 by Lennart Ochel, 8 years ago

-• Description modified (diff)
+Description: modified (diff)

 I just added an inner Settings component to the example to get rid of the warnings.

-comment:2 Changed 8 years ago by lochel
+comment:2 by Lennart Ochel, 8 years ago

 It seems that there are some algorithm sections, which have too many output variables.
 This is the corresponding declaration within model PC: